mr-chanakya/islam_and_violence/README.md

 1. Muslim Population Percentage per country (source: Pew Research Center)
 2. Global Peace Ranking per country

-By exploring the data draw your own conclusions!
+I have created a page for you to [explore](http://mr-chanakya.github.io/islam_and_violence/) the above two data sources and reach your own conclusions.

 # libraries and plugins
 + jquerycsvtotable: https://code.google.com/p/jquerycsvtotable/